rmovva/HypotheSAEs/README.md

 HypotheSAEs is a method which produces interpretable relationships ("hypotheses") in text datasets explaining how input texts are related to a target variable.
 For example, we can use HypotheSAEs to hypothesize concepts that explain which news headlines receive engagement, or whether a congressional speech was given by a Republican or Democrat speaker.
-The method works by training Sparse Autoencoders (SAEs) on rich embeddings of input texts, and then interpreting predictive neurons learned by the SAE.
+The method works by training Sparse Autoencoders (SAEs) on rich embeddings of input texts, and then interpreting predictive features learned by the SAE.

 Preprint 📄: [Sparse Autoencoders for Hypothesis Generation](https://arxiv.org/abs/2502.04382).
 [Rajiv Movva](https://rajivmovva.com/)\*, [Kenny Peng](https://kennypeng.me/)\*, [Nikhil Garg](https://gargnikhil.com/), [Jon Kleinberg](https://www.cs.cornell.edu/home/kleinber/), and [Emma Pierson](https://people.eecs.berkeley.edu/~emmapierson/).
 Website 🌐: https://hypothesaes.org
 Data 🤗: https://huggingface.co/datasets/rmovva/HypotheSAEs (to reproduce the experiments in the paper)

-Please open an issue or contact us at rmovva@berkeley.edu and kennypeng@cs.cornell.edu if you have any questions or suggestions.
+**Questions?** Please read the [FAQ](#faq) and README; if not addressed, open an issue or contact us at rmovva@berkeley.edu and kennypeng@cs.cornell.edu.

 ## Table of Contents